buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuiltElementType.md

 # IfcBuiltElementType

-The _IfcBuiltElementType_ provides the type information for _IfcBuiltElement_ occurrences.
+The _IfcBuiltElementType_ provides the type information for _IfcBuiltElement_ occurrences.<!-- end of definition -->
 > NOTE  The product representations are defined as representation maps (at the level of the supertype _IfcTypeProduct_, which gets assigned by an element occurrence instance through the _IfcShapeRepresentation.Item[1]_ being an _IfcMappedItem_.

 A built element type is used to define the common properties of a certain type of built element that are applied to all occurrences of that type.
 It is used to define a built element specification (i.e. the specific product information, that is common to all occurrences of that product type).
 Built element types (or the instantiable subtypes) may be exchanged without being already assigned to occurrences.